-The menu is peppered with contemporary ideas that could include grilled red mullet fillet with prawn orzo pasta and salsa verde, as well as more familiar Euro-offerings like chicken breast with Savoy cabbage, celeriac, carrots and tarragon.
+The menu is peppered with contemporary ideas that could include grilled red mullet fillet with prawn orzo pasta and salsa verde as well as more familiar Euro-offerings such as garlic-roasted rump of lamb with ratatouille.
 There's also plenty of enterprising effort and industry at work in the kitchen, witness home-smoked salmon (served with pickled cucumber, potato and mustard seed salad) and beef cured with lemon grass and ginger (accompanied by a Malaysian salad).
-The taste for things oriental also extends to swordfish loin with Thai rice, soy and orange sauce and radish salad.
+The taste for things oriental also extends to teriyaki salmon with pak choi and Thai fragrant rice.

-Desserts return to the occident for comforting classics such as honey and almond sponge with custard or fig tart with vanilla ice cream and crème anglaise.
+Desserts return to the occident for comforting classics such as cinnamon and sultana rice pudding with jam and shortbread or fig tart with vanilla ice cream and crème anglaise.
 A concise list of reasonably priced global wines completes the picture.

 If you were wondering about the curious name, it refers to nearby Kits Coty House – an ancient monument pre-dating Stonehenge once used as a place of worship and later as part of a burial mound.
 It's probably a corruption of 'Catigern's House'.

 Dinner: 6.00 - 9.30pm Wed-Sat (6.00 - 9.00pm Tue)